Chartered Manager - Degree Apprenticeship (CMI)

 Course Code: TN00011

 The programme has been designed with real industry flexibility at the heart of its design.
 In the first year of study you will experience a range of modules which will feature Marketing, Finance, Human Resources and Leadership.
-This then gives you the freedom to study Leadership and Management specialist modules in the second and third year of your study.
+This then gives you the freedom to embark on your specialist pathway in the second and third years of study.

 The employer would ordinarily assess the applicant to commence this programme.
 We would expect applicants to have: